Diet & Weight Loss

 This protein-packed, portable snack requires no draining and no can-opening.
 “Each tuna packet contains 16 grams of protein and 100 percent of your daily need of the free-radical-fighting antioxidant selenium,” notes the health.com article.
 If you’re not into plain tuna, try marinated flavors like lemon pepper.

 Meat jerky is made with pork, beef, and turkey, and now comes in inventive flavors.
 One ounce of jerky has 7 to 11 grams of protein for a slim 70 to 90 calories.
 Just make sure to look for nitrate-free brands and check the amount of sodium, since jerky is typically high in salt.
-Jerky is one of those foods that’s gotten a bad rap it doesn’t deserve.
+Jerky is also one of those healthy foods that’s gotten an unfair bad rap.